Kristina01111000/Drws_site/README.md

 going to use a post slider app for page test the email w/ constant contact see if i can connect the constnat contact form to the pepso form, they sit on top of each other now, they can only do one at a time -> contacted peepso support, currently the sign up for email doesn't go through

+8/24
+Research integration between patreon and learndash
+See if they be attached between site and patreon, or if we need 2 copies In info section of book, ad you can get the book as a reward if you join the patreon Make a new homepage using the concept he sent, using the slider plugin keep it as a temp homepage for now, no widgets, fullscreen
+Have a link that says “not sure you are ready to join?
+Try our free 30 day challenge” Put something about the 30 day challenge in one of the slider tabs Think about site redesigns, he might want to get rid of widgets entirely Master slider is on the site now and activated
+Talk to constant contact about the email list join on the peepso sign up If not, remove the email sign up from the join page Add the email list to the are you sure page, to get the scorecard